zentrocdot/ComfyUI-Turtle_Graphics_Demo/README.md

 To be cont'd

+## Main Goals

+One goal is to use the node as Turtle Graphics demonstrator and to play with settings of a special demo.

+Another goal is it to provide graphics to other applications.
+One exaample will be given later.
+The turtle Graphics can be used for colorising QR codes.

 ## Turtle Graphics

 In this node I made use of the special character of the Python module Turtle Graphics.
 As long one waits